fatash89/atom/README.md

 docker exec -it dev_atom bash
 ```

-This will open up a shell within the most recent dev_atom you've built (or you can specify a tag or an atom-test container if
+This will open up a shell within the most recent dev_atom you've built (or you can specify a tag or an `atom-test` image if
 you'd like) and mount your current source folder in `/development`.
 Then you may compile/run code (such as unit tests of a new feature)
 from within the container while editing the source in a different shell session running outside of the container.